Bay du Nord oil field: 2022-2026: Federal Approval and Three-Year Delay

-On 6 April 2022, Equinor's project was approved under Section 54 of the Canadian Environmental Assessment Act, 2012 by the Federal government of Canada.
+On April 6, 2022, Equinor's project was approved under Section 54 of the Canadian Environmental Assessment Act, 2012 by the Federal government of Canada.
 Environment Minister Steven Guilbeault faced stiff opposition in cabinet but won the day.
-The project will use an FPSO vessel.

-On 14 June 2023, the project's development was shelved, for up to three years.
+On June 14, 2023, the project's development was shelved, for up to three years.
 That year, it was worth $16 billion.

-On 22 January 2024, the project was restarted.
+On January 22, 2024, the project was restarted.